Snapp-Market-Pro/guidelines/Code_Style.md

 ### Void return types

-If a method return nothing, it should be indicated with `void`.
+If a method returns nothing, it should be indicated with `void`.
 This makes it more clear to the users of your code what your intention was when writing it.

 ## Typed properties